jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 		}
 	});

 The `onNextButtonTap` pushes a new view controller to the stack using a `Moobile.ViewTransition.Slide` transition.
-The `onPrevButtonTap` method remove the current view controller (itself) from the view controller stack using the same transition but on reverse.
+The `onPrevButtonTap` method removes the current view controller (itself) from the view controller stack using the same transition but on reverse.

-Open the simulator localted at `moobile-simulator/index.html` in you web browser and enjoy!
+Open the simulator located at `moobile-simulator/index.html` in you web browser and enjoy!